-1.1 Numerical setup
+1.1.
+Numerical setup

-Our test case is a two-dimensional incompressible laminar flow past a confined square cylinder (see figure 1).
+Our test case is a two-dimensional incompressible laminar flow past a confined square cylinder (see Figure 1).
 The incoming flow has a Poiseuille profile.
 No-slip conditions are imposed on the cylinder and on the parallel walls.
-The blockage factor with reference with the figure is L/H=1/8.
-Details about numerical set up and method are reported in [14].
-This is an interesting flow configuration since it involves detachment, wakes and interaction with walls.
-Another interesting point for reduced order modeling purposes is that there is a pressure jump to model along the channel.
-Both controlled (see details in §5) and uncontrolled (§3 and §4) flows are considered.
+The blockage factor with reference with the figure is $L/H = \frac{1}{8}$.
+Details about numerical setup and method are reported in [14].
+This is an interesting flow configuration as it involves detachment, wakes and interaction with walls.
+Another interesting point for reduced-order modeling purposes is that there is a pressure jump to model along the channel.
+Both controlled (see details in Section 5) and uncontrolled (Section 3 and Section 4) flows are considered.